sut-ai/notes/notebooks/16_learning_a_decision_tree/index.md

 ### Entropy

 Entropy is a measurement for the disorder, or impurity, in a group of observations.
-Consider having a random variable with $N$ class of answers. the Entropy  of this random variable will be calculated by the formula below:
+Consider having a random variable with  class of answers. the Entropy  of this random variable will be calculated by the formula below:

 ![Entropy formula](https://render.githubusercontent.com/render/math?math=H(x)=-\sum_{i=1}^{N}p_i\log_{2}p_i)